grossamos/rudra/CONTRIBUTING.md

 hugo server -w
 ```

-All content is managed as markdown files in the `website` directory.
+All content is managed as markdown files in the `website/content` directory.

 ## Submitting Issues
 - Please search for existing issues first, it is possible your issue has been reported already